0xJchen/HanabiZero/README.md

 - network architecture: using larger model (over-parameterized) `representation, dynamics, prediction` modules lead to faster convergence.
 - actors: # of parallel actors to collect experience.
 Restricted by the GPU memory.
 - `gpu_num` in `reanal.py:15`.
 Currently, `actor` and `worker` share the same amount of gpu determined by `gpu_num`.
 On `RTX 3090` the most compatible budget is `0.06/card`
 - learning rate `lr` and decay `decay_rate`, `decay_step`.
 First using large lr `0.1`, then gradually decay.
 In practice, I found it stuck at game score (15/25, known as a policy saddle point also observed in other hanabi algorithms).
 Decay it by `0.1` gradually lead to imrpoved performance.
-When capped at `0.0001`, the agent is capable of reaching `23/25`.
+When capped at `0.0001`, the agent is capable of reaching `24/25`.
 - stacked frame `stack`.
 While tackling the problem of partial observability, stack image requires a larger representation network.
 When using global regression-like techniques or simply testing with global observation, no stacking image works fine.
 Note, there are 2 successful hanabi algorithms: `[R2D2](https://github.com/facebookresearch/hanabi_SAD/tree/main/pyhanabi)` uses RNN for state representation while `MAPPO` uses single frame as input state.
 On the other hand, by default using global state for debugging now.
 Simly using local state not seems to work here.
+- mdp_type either 'global' or 'local', corresponds to MDP or POMDP setting of Hanabi
 - optimizer `optim`.
 I found `rmsprop` not working, `sgd` is enough. `adam` may stuck at local optim when squeezing the last performance.
 Other techniques like `cos annealing, cyclic lr` are possible alternative choices.

 Other supported modes (besides `train`) including: 1. load a model then test.
 2. save snapshot of `replay buffer` and `optimizer` during training 3. load these snapshots and continue training.
 The Logging directory can be found automatically with `sh eval.sh`, which takes `info`'s value in the script as input.